 Trump's cabinet: The people around the president

-As US President Donald Trump settles in to the White House, we look at the family members and associates who are part of the team and have key roles in decision-making during his presidency.
+Here are some of the family members and associates who are part of Donald Trump's team and have key roles in decision-making during his presidency.

 Vice-President Mike Pence